ctkjose/robobo3dr1plus/readme.md

 ## Other Hotends ##

 The [filament throats](https://reprap.org/forum/read.php?14,846189,846189) may be full metal or PTFE (teflon) lined.
-A general accepted opinion is that PTFE lined throaths limits your tempetures but for most people the range is fine and may cause jams.
+A general accepted opinion is that PTFE lined throaths limits your tempetures (but for most people working with PLA thats is fine) and may cause jams.
 Example hotends with teflon: models HE280 and E3D V6 clones may also use PTFE.
 When possible stick to all aluminum/metal.

 ### E3D V6 Hotend Upgrade ###